 while removing obsolete files from the .stversions folder.

 Among the folder details, you can see the current “Global State” and “Local State” summaries, as well as the amount of “Out of Sync” data if the folder state is not up to date.

 - Global State

-- indicates how much data the fully up to date folder contains - this is basically the sum of the newest versions of all files from all connected devices.
-This is the size of the folder on your computer when it is fully in sync with the cluster.
+indicates how much data the fully up to date folder contains, which is basically the sum of the newest versions of all files from all connected devices.
+This is the size of the folder on your computer when it is fully in sync with the remote devices.

 - Local State